redox-os/website/content/blog/fired-fast-init-system.md

   want all system tooling to be as safe as possible in Rust.
 - All existing init systems are written for systems with other design principles.
   In Redox everything is URL so we should use that.
-Instead of sockets/pipes magic we have built in tool that will solve all problems with IPC.
+Instead of sockets/pipes magic we have a built-in tool that will solve all problems with IPC.
 - Nothing what we found is simple enough or modern enough to fit into our needs.

 [toml]: https://github.com/toml-lang/toml